Options abound in this collection of healthy recipes for a diabetic diet.

 * Unsaturated “good fats” and interesting seasonings keep food tasty and healthy; saturated and trans fats weigh it down

-Enjoy these delicious diabetes-appropriate recipes and menus.
+Enjoy these delicious recipes for a diabetic diet.